baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - Regular Missiles and Multi Missiles have no cooldown.
 - Acceleration Missiles have a cooldown which is reduced by consecutive firing and reset by other actions.
 - Multi Missiles fire at every enemy in range.
+- `fireMissiles()` attempts to fire missiles at any enemy (if multiple enemies are within range, target is chosen based on previously set attack priority).
+- `fireMissiles(entity)` can be used to fire missiles at a specific enemy (if you can sense it).
+- `willMissilesHit()` and `willMissilesHit(entity)` return true if the corresponding `fireMissiles` is possible.
+Note that these will return true even if EMP has disabled your missiles.
+You will lose a turn if you attempt to fire missiles when it's not possible.

 | Weapon                    | Damage        | Range | Cooldown         | Acceleration rate |
 | --------------------------|:-------------:|:-----:|:----------------:|:-----------------:|